saarimshaikh/saarimshaikh/README.md

 - 🔭 I’m currently working on Hadoop data cluster with AWS

-- 🌱 I’m currently learning NextJs, DevOps, Blockchain, Ai and DataOps
+- 🌱 I’m currently learning Ai and DataOps

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Big Data and System Design

 - ⚡ Fun fact: Prompt engineering is SERIOUS